+5

 Author Rib Williams

-Date written January 2019
+Date written January 2019.
+Reviewed April 2021

-Date approved at Governing body January 2019
+Date approved at Governing body June 2021

-Date for review January 2022
+Date for review June 2022

-- Progress for pupils is measured termly via SOLAR, relevant to the child's programme of study, and through IEPs which focus on EHCP outcomes.
+- Regular communication and liaison between SLT and teaching staff regarding appropriate support of pupils with SEND; - Parents / carers are seen as key partners in the educational process.
+All parents / carers are welcome to contact the class teacher or member of SLT if they have any concerns or questions regarding SEND provision, and are strongly encouraged to keep regular contact with the school regarding their child's progress.
+In addition to annual review meetings, information is also passed through home-school diaries, phone calls, class and school newsletters, parents' events and via Parentmail. - Progress for pupils is measured termly via SOLAR, relevant to the child's programme of study, and through IEPs which focus on EHCP outcomes.
 Some KS4 and KS5 students also compile portfolios of evidence which are moderated externally for accreditation. - An Annual Review is held every year but may be called for at any time should there be a concern that current provision is not appropriate to meet the needs of the pupil. - Referral for outside agency support, as deemed necessary, in conjunction with the Headteacher, SLT and parents.
 This includes Educational Psychology Service, Speech and Language Therapy Service, Occupational Therapist and Specialist Teaching Services.